sandalle/minecraft_bigreactor_control/README.md

 	none or more Turbines.
 OR
-- One Advanced Monitor for overall status display plus (first found monitor)
+- One Advanced Monitor for overall status display plus (furthest monitor from computer by cable length)

 	one Advanced Monitor for each connected Reactor plus (subsequent found monitors)